rdelos747/SDL_Game_Library/readme.md

 - Of course, your custom classes need constructors and destructors, but the parent Object class handles the majority of intialization for you.
 See 'simple example' for reference.

 **update()**
-- Type: virtual void.
-Params: None.
+- Type virtual void.
+Params None.
 - Child class overrides this.

 **keyDown(int k)**
-- Type: virtual void.
-Params: int.
+- Type virtual void.
+Params int.
 - Called from GAME_UPDATE loop.
 - Child class overrides this to add key down functionality.
 - See SDL manual for list of key codes.